Down Syndrome: The First Year

-Whether you are given a prenatal diagnosis or discover at birth that your little bundle of love has an extra chromosome, there usually arises the question, “How is this going to change our lives?”
+Feb 4, 2022 Whether you are given a prenatal diagnosis or discover at birth that your little bundle of love has an extra chromosome, there usually arises the question, “How is this going to change our lives?”

-However, we soon learned about all of the many available resources to help children with Down Syndrome and felt lucky we had a bit of a road map to follow in helping our son develop and stay healthy.
+However, we soon learned about all of the many available resources to help children with Down syndrome, and felt lucky we had a bit of a road map to help our son develop and stay healthy.
 Here is a broad overview of what you can expect in the first year of your baby’s life.

 Speech Blubs will help you as a complementary speech activity once your child starts speaking.
 Every child is unique, but here’s a story about Daniel who made breakthrough:

-Due to the extra squishiness that comes with an extra chromosome, many highly recommend getting Early Intervention, as soon as possible.
-Early Intervention is a team of therapists (Speech, Occupational, Physical and Developmental), that work with you and your child from 0-3-years on ways to help them reach all the milestones.
-Usually, they will come to your house, perform an assessment and then set up times to come work with your family, according to the needs of your child.
+Due to the extra squishiness caused by an extra chromosome, many highly recommend getting ‘Early Intervention,’ as soon as possible.
+Early Intervention is a team of therapists (Speech, Occupational, Physical, and Developmental) that work with you and your child from 0-3 years to help them reach their Down syndrome milestones.
+They usually come to your house, perform an assessment, and then set up times to come work with your family according to the needs of your child.
 Most are little to no cost.

 Check out this Eva’s amazing first year journey

 As with all communities, there will be some families you click with, and others you don’t.
-The point is to give you the opportunity to meet families who have loved ones with Down Syndrome in order to know you have support whenever you may need it.
-Many local Down Syndrome organizations have get-togethers, classes on Down Syndrome development in general, schooling, financial planning for the future of your child with Down Syndrome, and many other helpful resources.
+The point is to give you the opportunity to meet families with loved ones who have Down syndrome to know you have support whenever you need it.
+Many local organizations have get-togethers, classes on Down syndrome development in general, schooling, financial planning for your child, and many other helpful resources.